SysKitTeam/docs-point/get-to-know-syskit-point/generate-reports/overview.md

 SysKit Point Reports gives insight into what's happening within the Microsoft 365 environment.

 The **Reports** section enables the following actions:
-* Clean up of oudated or unnecessary resources
+* The clean up of outdated or unnecessary resources
 * Contextual, one-click report generation
 * Advanced filtering
 * High-level overview